 The temple of the Golden mount or Wat Saket (Wat Saket and the Golden Mount) originally called Wat Saket Ratcha Thief Maha Wihan (Wat Saket Ratcha Wora Maha Wihan).
-The temple mount was originally built back in the days when the capital of the Kingdom was the city of Ayutthaya.
-Later, from the 18th century, the temple was enlarged and improved by the kings of Thailand, has not yet acquired its present appearance.
-When the capital of Thailand moved to Bangkok in the 18th century, the temple was used as a city crematorium.
-They say that in the temple (at the base of the mountain) buried the remains of more than 60 thousand people from among the poor of Bangkok.
+The temple and an artificial hill was originally built back in the days when the capital of the Kingdom was the city of Ayutthaya.
+Later, from the 18th century, the temple was enlarged and improved by order of the king of Siam, had not yet acquired its present appearance.
+When the capital moved to Bangkok in the 18th century, the temple was used as a city crematorium.
+They say that in its territory at the base of the mountains buried the remains of more than 60 thousand people from among the poor of Bangkok.
 Now, of course, the Church as the crematorium is no longer in use.

 The temple itself consists not only of mountains and a pagoda, as do many tourists.
-In fact, the temple grounds are quite extensive, and the main structure of the temple is located near the mountains.
+In fact, the temple grounds are quite extensive, and its main building is located at the bottom.
 Perhaps nothing remarkable, it does not stand out among hundreds of other temples in Bangkok, but if it gets here, it is worth to visit it.

 🕐 Working time: daily from 07:30 to 17:30

 🚶 How to get there: the Temple of the Golden mount is located in the heart of Ratanakosin island of Bangkok (the temple on the map).
-From Khao San to get to the temple will not be easy walk.
-Of the remaining districts will be reached by taxi or bus, as the metro station close to the temple not (to the nearest station 2 km).
+From the tourist area Khao San road to get here will not be easy walk.
+Of the remaining districts will be reached by taxi, bus or boat through the channels, because the subway near the Church there is (to the nearest station 2 km).

-Near the temple stop of the city bus lines 8, 37 and 47 (the fare depending on the distance the bus is from 6 to 23 baht).
+Near the temple stop of the city bus lines 8, 37 and 47 (the journey from 6 to 23 baht).
 To find out whether a particular bus route in the area of your hotel can use the service on the official website of the city bus BTMA or just ask at the hotel reception.

-From the districts of Pratunam and Siam to the temple of the Golden Mountain can be reached by river taxi.
-Boat river taxi along the route Golden Line, sail to the Pratunam area from under the bridge at the intersection of Phetchaburi and Ratchadamri and follow through Siam almost to the Temple of the Golden mount.
-You can sit down at any stop along the route, and sail to the final stop of the Phan Fa Lilat.
+From the area of Pratunam and Siam to the temple of the Golden Mountain can be reached by regular boats on the canal (Longo).
+Boats on the route Golden Line sail in the Pratunam area from under the bridge at the intersection of Phetchaburi and Ratchadamri and follow through Siam almost to the Temple of the Golden mount.
 The fare is 13 baht.